 Medical Editor: John P. Cunha, DO, FACOEP

 Matulane (procarbazine hydrochloride) Capsules is a cancer medication that is given with other cancer medications to treat Hodgkin's Disease (a type of blood cancer).
-Common side effects include nausea and vomiting (may be severe), loss of appetite, constipation, dry mouth, difficulty swallowing, drowsiness, dizziness, headache, trouble sleeping, muscle/joint pain, temporary hair loss, or darkening of the skin.
+Common side effects of Matulane include nausea and vomiting (may be severe), loss of appetite, stomach pain, constipation, dry mouth, diarrhea, difficulty swallowing, drowsiness, tiredness, dizziness, headache, trouble sleeping, muscle or joint pain, temporary hair loss, darkening of the skin, itching or rash, urinating more than usual, or changes in your menstrual periods.

 All dosages of Matulane are based on the patient's actual weight.
 The recommended adult starting dose of Matulane is single or divided doses of 2 to 4 mg/kg/day for the first week.
 Matulane may interact with blood pressure medications, antidepressants, barbiturates, diet pills, stimulants, or ADHD medications, phenothiazines, or other medicines that make you sleepy (such as cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
 Tell your doctor all medications and supplements you use.
 Matulane is not recommended for use during pregnancy.
 It may harm a fetus.
 It is recommended that men and women use 2 forms of birth control (e.g., condoms and birth control pills) while being treated with this medication and for some time afterward.
 Consult your doctor to discuss birth control.
 It is unknown if this drug passes into breast milk.
 Because this drug may harm a nursing infant, breastfeeding while using this drug is not recommended.